dmbarbour/awelon/hsrc_util/README.md

-This 'hsrc_aort' directory is simply a set of AO runtime utilities.

-It provides some common behaviors across the AO executables, but is not currently exposed via the 'ao' library.
-At some point, it might be worthwhile to develop a separate 'ao-runtime' library.
+This 'hsrc_util' directory is simply a set of common utilities for the `ao` and `aoi` executables.
+It is not used by the `ao` library package.
+If these mature a lot, they might be merged into the library.